 I was in Grootbos Private Nature Reserve; 2,500 hectares of coastal hillside owned and managed by the energetic Lutzeyer brothers, and an enthusiastic team of conservationists.
-Since they bought the property in 1991 they have restored the original fynbos vegetation, banishing invasive plants and nurturing 100 bird and 30 mammal species, creating a rare botanical treasure trove.
-For humans, they built a Garden Lodge with 11 One- and Two-Bedroom Suites plus an additional 16 stylish suites at Forest Lodge, all hidden discreetly amongst the foliage.
+Since buying the property in 1991, they have restored native fynbos vegetation, banishing invasive plants and nurturing over 100 bird and 30 mammal species, creating a rare botanical treasure trove.
+For humans, they built a Garden Lodge with 11 one- and two-bedroom suites, plus 16 more secluded suites for couples at their Forest Lodge, all hidden discreetly amongst the foliage.
 Both lodges are linked by pathways and a tunnel (no milkwood trees were harmed during the building!), and each has its own swimming pool and restaurant.
 As a base for nature trails, whale-watching and horse riding, or just a breath of fresh air between Cape Town and the Garden Route, it's unbeatable.